 Bealach na Bà Road to Applecross

-The road to Applecross is among the finest roads in Scotland and makes for an incredibly scenic drive through the Highlands.
+The Bealach na Ba road to Applecross is among the finest roads in Scotland and makes for an incredibly scenic drive through the Highlands.
 However, this is not a drive for the faint-hearted!

 There is a car park at the highest point so you can catch your breath and once you have descended into Applecross you can take it easy along the scenic coastal drive to Shieldaig.

-Shieldaig Peninsula Walk
+Walk on the Shieldaig Peninsula

 There is a lovely loop walk around the Shieldaig peninsula which offers stunning views and lots of opportunities to spot wildlife, like otters and sea birds.
 It is just under 5 km (3 miles) and takes only 1.5 hours – or a little more if you bring a picnic, for example from the Loch Torridon Smokehouse in the village.

 You can find a detailed route description here.

-Detour to Lower Diabaig
+Detour Road Trip to Lower Diabaig

 The main road of the North Coast 500 route is scenic as it is, but there are many little detours you can drive to reach even more off the beaten path villages and mountains views.
 The detour from Torridon to Diabaig is one of them.

-As you drive to the end of Torridon village, keep going as the road gets smaller and narrower and continue past a sign that advises learner drivers and campervans to turn around.
+As you drive to the end of Torridon village, keep going as the road gets smaller and narrower and continue past a sign that advises learner drivers and campervans/motorhomes to turn around.
 However, if you are in a campervan or a nervous driver definitely follow this advice!